-Review the optimality measures and iterative display to assess the solution.
-Use the links in the exit messages to learn more.
-Improve performance on nonlinear problems by supplying gradients or using parallel computing to estimate gradients.
+Review the exit messages, optimality measures, and the iterative display to assess the solution.
+Improve performance on nonlinear problems by using automatic differentiation, supplying gradients, or using parallel computing to estimate gradients.

 Use nonlinear optimization for estimating and tuning parameters, finding optimal designs, computing optimal trajectories, constructing robust portfolios, and other applications where there is a nonlinear relationship between variables.